katallaxie/generator-i-want-nice-ng-cordova/README.md

 > Only supported platforms are iOS and Android

 ## Todo
-- Unit testing and E2E (Karma & Nightwatch + Appium)
+- Smoke Testing & E2E (Karma & Nightwatch + Appium)
 - Deployment to stores
 - More tide integration
 - ... many more things